How to Fix Overexposed Photos - a Complete Guide

 Correct overexposed sky with the Graduated Filter

-Ready to restore your pictures that you thought were beyond repair?
+Ready to fix overexposed photos that you thought were beyond repair?
 Don't hesitate and download PhotoWorks for free!

-This software runs smoothly on all Windows versions (Windows 10, 8, 7, Vista, XP).
+This software runs smoothly on all Windows versions (Windows 11, 10, 8, 7) as well as macOS 12 and later.

 Try More Photo Enhancement Techniques

-As you see, PhotoWorks provides you with a great deal of tools to fix overexposed photo - and this is only a small part of what it has to offer.
+As you see, PhotoWorks provides you with a handful of tools to fix an overexposed photo - and this is only a small part of what it has to offer.
 Here are some more features you'll love: